 What's worse is that Epstein was previously injured in jail once before his death.
 Why wasn't such a high-profile prisoner under stricter supervision after what could have been a failed suicide attempt?
 Robbed of their chance to see justice done in court, Epstein's accusers now deserve to know how and why the justice system failed them.

-Epstein's death is also all but guaranteed to become conspiracy theory fodder due to his connections and relationships with high profile political families including the Clintons and the Trumps, as well as handling of billions of dollars for some of the world's wealthiest individuals.
-His first injury in jail was already the subject of conspiracies — and now with his death, the truth, the whole truth, and nothing but the truth, is likely lost forever.
+Epstein's death is also all but guaranteed to become conspiracy theory fodder due to his connections and relationships with high-profile political families including the Clintons and the Trumps, as well as handling of billions of dollars for some of the world's wealthiest individuals.
+His first injury in jail was already the subject of conspiracies — and with his death, the truth, the whole truth, and nothing but the truth, is likely lost forever.